ambarish-3012/jQuery-projects/README.md

-This ReadeMe File provides the fourth use-case.
+This ReadeMe File provides the fifth use-case.
 Below is the description:

 Implement "Delete" button to delete the data from local strorage and also remove the row from table